hdepoumps/calenda_app_for_flying_for_you/README.md

-# Calenda App for Flying For You
+# Calendar application for Flying For You

 This project, named "Calenda App for Flying For You," is a React application designed to provide a user-friendly calendar experience.
 The project utilizes various dependencies and tools to enhance the development process.